torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 is useful to define the root cause of RCU stalls using a vmcore.

 = ============================================================
-0 Do not panic() when RCU stall takes place, default behavior.
+0 Do analt panic() when RCU stall takes place, default behavior.
 1 panic() after printing RCU stall messages.
 = ============================================================